andrew/ultimate-awesome/README.md

 - [ASIC-Design-Roadmap](https://github.com/abdelazeem201/ASIC-Design-Roadmap) - The journey of designing an ASIC (application specific integrated circuit) is long and involves a number of major steps – moving from a concept to specification to tape-outs.
 Although the end product is typically quite small (measured in nanometers), this long journey is interesting and filled with many engineering challenges.
 - [blogs](https://github.com/linsa-io/blogs) - Awesome Blogs.
 - [awesome-devops](https://github.com/awesome-soft/awesome-devops) - A curated list of awesome softwares for Devops.
-- [awesome-RK3588](https://github.com/choushunn/awesome-RK3588) - Useful resources for developing with the RK3588. :rocket:.
 - [awesome-dotnet-security](https://github.com/guardrailsio/awesome-dotnet-security) - Awesome .NET Security Resources.
 - [DMG-Data-Science-Awesome](https://github.com/multigroupco/DMG-Data-Science-Awesome) - Source for Who're Interested in Data!.
 - [awesome-devtools](https://github.com/moimikey/awesome-devtools) - 🤖 A curated list of in-browser bookmarklets, tools, and resources for modern full-stack software engineers.